🚀

 To build an efficient PRD, consider covering the following areas:

-1. Define the problem: clearly state the problem the product is solving and why it is important.
+1. Define the problem.
+Clearly state the problem the product is solving and why it is important.

-2. Identify the target audience: understand the needs and pain points of the target audience and tailor the product to meet those needs.
+2. Identify the target audience.
+Understand the needs and pain points of the target audience and tailor the product to meet those needs.
 That’s your minimum viable set of features.

-3. Identify the competing & alternative solutions: screen your market for alternative & competing solutions, evaluate their time-to-market and pin point their price positioning.
+3. Identify the competing & alternative solutions.
+Screen your market for alternative & competing solutions, evaluate their time-to-market and pin point their price positioning.
 That’s your required retail price and time-to-market.

-4. Outline the key features: clearly list and describe the key features and functionality of the product.
+4. Outline the key features.
+Clearly list and describe the key features and functionality of the product.

-5. Include acceptance criteria: define the criteria that must be met for the product to be considered successful.
+5. Include acceptance criteria.
+Define the criteria that must be met for the product to be considered successful.
 That will be particularly useful during the engineering process to validate its output.
 These usually cover 5 areas: functionality, usability, reliability, performance & supportability.

-6. Define your magic triangle: clearly state the key KPIs of your product in terms of unit cost, lead time & features.
+6. Define your magic triangle.
+Clearly state the key KPIs of your product in terms of unit cost, lead time & features.
 More on that here.

-7. Make it visual: use diagrams, mockups, samples and other visuals to help communicate the product's features and functionality.
+7. Make it visual.
+Use diagrams, mockups, samples and other visuals to help communicate the product's features and functionality.

-: use simple language and avoid jargon.
+8. Be concise and clear.
+Use simple language and avoid jargon.
 Keep the document as short as possible while still including all relevant information.

-10. Get feedback: share the PRD with stakeholders and gather feedback to ensure that it is clear and comprehensive.
+10. Get feedback.
+Share the PRD with stakeholders and gather feedback to ensure that it is clear and comprehensive.
 Communicate a lot.

-11. Keep it updated: a PRD is not a static document and it should be updated as needed during the product development process, especially if you realized that your original KPIs cannot be met.
+11. Keep it updated.
+A PRD is not a static document and it should be updated as needed during the product development process, especially if you realized that your original KPIs cannot be met.

 We’ve seen so many founders underestimate this step and try to take shortcuts only to delay their project later down the road.
-A well-drafted PRD means finding supply-market fit and overall sound risk management.

 Want to get our statement of work?
 Reach out.